 The Iconoclast: Shinzō Abe And The New Japan

 Heir to a conservative political dynasty, Shinzō Abe entered politics burdened by high expectations: that, in ruling Japan, he would change it fundamentally.
 In 2007, seemingly overwhelmed, he resigned only a year after becoming Japan’s youngest postwar prime minister.
-Yet, after five years of reflection and reinvention, he masterfully regained the premiership in 2012, and now dominates Japanese democracy as no leader has done before.
+Yet, after five years of reflection and reinvention, he masterfully regained the premiership in 2012, and came to dominate Japanese democracy as no leader had done before.

-Abe has inspired fierce loyalty among his followers.
-He has cowed Japan’s left by pursuing an ambitious programme of reflating the economy and strengthening the armed forces and national security establishment.
-And, on the international stage, he has staked a leadership role for Japan in Asia, a region being rapidly transformed by the rise of China and India.
-Abe’s stature has only grown in the age of ‘America First’: he has both taken steps to preserve an ironclad relationship with the mercurial US president, and has himself become an undisputed leader of the besieged world order.
+Abe inspired fierce loyalty among his followers.
+He sidelined political rivals by pursuing an ambitious program of reflating the economy and strengthening the armed forces and national security establishment.
+And, on the international stage, he staked a leadership role for Japan in Asia, a region being rapidly transformed by the rise of China and India.
+Abe’s stature only grew in the age of ‘America First’: he took steps to preserve an ironclad relationship with the mercurial US president, and while becoming an undisputed leader of the besieged world order.

 In The Iconoclast, veteran Japan-watcher Tobias Harris tells the story of Abe’s meteoric rise and stunning fall, his remarkable comeback, and his unlikely emergence as a global statesman struggling to lay the groundwork for Japan’s survival in a turbulent century.

 The Iconoclast will be published by Hurst Publishers worldwide in summer 2020 and is available for preorder now.

 More information – including about requests for review or inspection copies – about The Iconoclast is available here.
 Information about distribution in North America – via Oxford University Press is available here.